JeanneColeongco/CoSpaces-Code/click_drag_games/README.md

-This is a collection of customizable and extendable games.
+This is a collection of customizable and extendable games for fun and education.